-Regular readers of the Graham Cluley Security News Facebook page are clued-up about the various scams and hoaxes that frequently spread across the social network, and are unlikely to be duped.
+Regular readers are clued-up about the various scams and hoaxes that frequently spread across social networks, and are unlikely to be duped.

 But there are plenty of other Facebook users out there who unwittingly – and with often good intentions – spread hoaxes, scams and chain letters in the mistaken belief that they are doing someone a favour.

 Take, for instance, the scare that has been spreading far and wide across Facebook in the last few days – warning users about an iPhone and Android smartphone app for kids called “Talking Angela”.

 If you believed the warnings you would think that paedophiles are hiding behind the app, and using it as a way to groom your children.

 However, you *shouldn’t* believe the warnings.
 And, in particular, you shouldn’t share the bogus alert to your own friends and family.
 Because all you are doing is perpetuate a scare that is without foundation.